marc0olo/aens-nfts/docs/diagrams/burn_nfts.md

 Note:

-- Burning NFTs is only possible if the wrapped AENS names are expired
+- Burning NFTs is only possible if the wrapped AENS names are expired OR if the NFT is empty, meaning it does not wrap an AENS name
 - The burn entrypoint is part of the AEX-141 standard and can be called by any user

 ## Single